Use this beginners’ guide to public relations to ace your next PR campaign

 1) Story and content plans

 As mentioned before, newsworthy stories can make the difference between a successful PR campaign and one that does not get any traction.
 These stories can boost a brand’s publicity and create a significant impact.
 For this reason, companies need to provide a constant flow of engaging and relevant stories to build their reputation.
-Companies also need to develop a content plan so that they have a big picture of how they want their media efforts to be perceived.
+Companies also need to develop a content plan for how they want their media efforts to be perceived.
 Stories about your startup can take time and resources to find, develop, and pitch.
-For this reason, they need to be planned to ensure that deadlines are met and the messaging is relevant to media professionals and their audience.
+For this reason, they must be planned to ensure that deadlines are met and the messaging is relevant to media professionals and their audience.

 2) Press releases

-Essentially a press release is an official announcement that provides information about company news.
-A press release is only one of the tools which companies can use to earn media coverage.
-The primary objective of a press release is to build brand awareness and help companies to reach their target market effectively through earned media.
+A press release is an official announcement that provides information about company news.
+It is one of the tools which companies can use to earn media coverage.
+The primary objective of a press release is to build brand awareness and help companies reach their target market effectively through earned media.
 This can help increase a company’s legitimacy in the market.

 3) Media pitches

 Creating a successful pitch is not as simple as crafting an attractive email subject line, typing a few sentences, and hitting send.
-On the contrary, there are many factors involved in creating high-quality pitch emails.
-Some key elements include: adding value, trying not to be self-promotional, and focusing on building relationships.
+Some key elements to consider when crafting an email pitch include adding value, trying not to be self-promotional, and focusing on building relationships.

-Companies need to understand that a majority of the time, media outlets want to receive high-quality, relevant pitches.
-That have new data or take on a different angle from what they already know.
-While media outlets wish to receive email pitches with value.
-They also do not want to receive mass emails that seem more like spam and do not contain anything noteworthy.
+Companies need to understand that media outlets want to receive high-quality, relevant pitches.
+They must have new data or take on a different angle from what journalists know.
+While media outlets wish to receive email pitches with value, they also do not want to receive mass emails that seem more like spam.

 Another thing is that while a pitch should demonstrate value, it should not be too self-promotional.
-Finally, companies and startups need to focus on relationship building instead of just chasing short-term success and virality.
-For a brand’s stories to be heard and their content to gain exposure online.
-They need to develop relationships rather than looking for “hacks” or quick wins.
+Finally, companies and startups should focus on relationship building instead of just chasing short-term success and virality.
+For a brand’s stories to be heard and their content to gain exposure online, they must develop relationships rather than looking for “hacks” or quick wins.

 4) Influencer PR

-With the rise of social media influencers in the digital marketing world, companies, regardless of their size, need to create an effective social media and influencer PR strategy.
-This will help them to leverage the reach of an existing influencer.
-Who has already built a strong following and brand reputation in their particular niche?
+With the rise of social media influencers in digital marketing, companies must create an effective social media and influencer PR strategy.
+This will help them leverage the reach of an existing influencer with a strong following and brand reputation in their particular niche.
 By doing so, companies can use the influencer’s expertise to increase brand awareness and drive sales.

-Influencer PR is a niche form of social media PR that uses endorsements and product mentions from individuals.
-Who already have an audience and are viewed as experts within their industry.
-This form of marketing works well because social influencers have already built up a high amount of trust in their community.
-In other words, recommendations from them help companies provide social proof to potential customers.
-Ultimately, when a brand forms a partnership with influencers, they agree to help expose a brand’s messaging and content.
+Influencer PR is a niche in social media PR that utilizes endorsements and mentions from influential individuals.
+This form of marketing works well because social influencers have already built trust in their community.
+In other words, their recommendations help companies provide social proof to potential customers.
+When a brand partners with influencers, they agree to help expose its messaging and content.

-A successful influencer PR strategy helps a company increase its brand exposure, build authority, and connect with new audiences.
+A successful influencer PR strategy helps increase brand exposure, build authority, and connect with new audiences.

 5) Blogging